 - Explained by Word of God that the object seen falling in the final scene is, in fact, a satellite.
 This wakes up Clover.

 Super 8 has something to do with Aperture Science.The interactive teaser inside Portal 2 would lead anyone to consider this.
 Super 8 will be part of the Half-Life series, pre-Combine.
 It will show that Aperture Science runs Area 51.
 Cave Johnson and Caroline will cameo as they are there for a business trip checking up on their only other branch.

 - I support this theory.
-Remember What state both Portal and Super 8 take place in.
-Apeture was probably doing some research and whatever they were looking at got loose.
+Remember what state both Portal and Super 8 take place in.
+Aperture was probably doing some research and whatever they were looking at got loose.

 - Jossed.
 It wasn't made in a lab.

 The creature is a Tank from Left 4 Dead.What else could slam that door down like that?